 "Hotels need to move beyond brand identity and extend and deepen their relationships with travelers." -- Stephen Jennings, US Leader, Deloitte Hospitality.

 Peanuts, Great Wolf Lodge, Margaritaville Resort Orlando, Hard Rock and our latest hotel projects for Nickelodeon, all use experience-driven design to create and build upon an established worldview or narrative.
-More than a theme, whose history is filled with too many tourist traps or champagne glass-shaped hot tubs, an experience driven by design is both an introduction to and a connection for guests and fans alike.
+More than a theme, an experience driven by design is both an introduction to and a connection for guests and fans alike.
 Just like a new book or movie sequel, experience-driven resorts add to the overall narrative.
 They encourage guest loyalty and build devotion to the brand or franchise.

 "An experience-driven design creates a cohesive narrative during your stay.
 A beginning, a middle--where the fun is--and an ending" says Johnnie Rush, Chief Innovation Officer for The McBride Company.

 Stories such as Harry Potter and Star Wars have strong, diverse, and passionate audiences.
 And like many brands, the way they interact with the narrative can vary depending on the channel (think Instagram vs TV or retail vs video games).
-Understanding which segments of these audiences are a potential fit with a resort that is located in the Caribbean or Asia is a critical first step.
+Understanding which segments of these audiences are a potential fit is a critical first step.
 Fan expectations need to be balanced against market dynamics that affect the price, service-level, and amenities of hotels and resorts.

 "We are working with a major media company who has multiple audiences interacting with their brand depending on the channel.
 Understanding those audiences is critical to creating the right experience.
 It's a challenge that traditional architecture firms struggle with.
 I learned this first-hand during my time with The Walt Disney Company, you need to find people with a unique blend of creative, financial, storytelling, and design abilities" says Rush.